The Home Buyer's Guide to Mortgage Math

 What the calculator does not include

-For example, on a $500,000 home, property taxes of 1.5% add approximately $625/month.
-Insurance might add $150/month.
+On a $500,000 home, property taxes of 1.5% add approximately $625 per month and insurance might add $150 per month.
 These costs can add $800 or more to the base mortgage payment.
 Always factor in these expenses when evaluating affordability.
 Consult a mortgage professional for estimates specific to your situation.

 Related Calculators